mmbman/Katagiri/summaries.md

 ### [Karma: Two Aspects](1980-06-30-Karma-Two-Aspects)
 #### June 30, 1980 Dharma Talk by Dainin Katagiri Roshi

 Katagiri Roshi introduces a series of talks on karma.
 What is karma?
 Why is it important to study karma?
 Is karma only for Buddhist people?
 Is Buddhism itself only an aspect of Eastern culture?
-Can trying to understand karma drive you crazy?
+Can thinking about karma drive you crazy?
 Also: How to reconcile “aiming for the long range” with “no goal in zazen”.

 ---